ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

 ### Pod Security Policies

 A Pod Security Policy is a cluster-level resource that controls security sensitive aspects of the pod specification.
 The PodSecurityPolicy objects define a set of conditions that a pod must run with in order to be accepted into the system, as well as defaults for the related fields.

 The admission controller is enabled in all new Cloud Platform clusters, whcih means we must define the rules for `restricted` and `priviledged` containers.
 This is done in `psp.tf`

+ #### Restricted

 The restricted policy is the default one for anyone on the cluster.
 Unless a team or serviceaccount has been exclusively granted higher privileged, it will be impossible to :
- - Run any container as the root user - this is the default user the container is going to start as.
+ - Run any container as the root user, which is usually the default user.
- - Escalate Privilege to root : Even if the user the container starts as is not root, this prevents any escalation to root.
+ - Escalate Privilege to root
  - Mount any kind volume that are not of type ConfigMap, Secret, PVC, or similar.

-Running as non-root also means that access to privileged port will not be allowed.
-If an application used to server port 80 or 443, or any other port <1024 on live-0, it will have to be reconfigured to work on live-1.

 ```yaml
 apiVersion: extensions/v1beta1